bitcoinops/scaling-book/x.consolidation/consolidation.md

 cost of our transaction.
 This is where consolidation can be useful.
 By preparing ahead, we can can *consolidate* the three UTXOs of our large transaction into a single UTXO using a low-feerate transaction spent from ourself to ourself.
-Then we can pay the client using a single UTXO in a high-feerate transaction that has an identical shape to the first example transaction above:
+Then we can pay the receiver using a single UTXO in a high-feerate transaction that has an identical shape to the first example transaction above: